For a list of macOS versions that the MySQL server supports, see https://www.mysql.com/support/supportedplatforms/database.html.

 Native Package Installer, which uses the native macOS installer (DMG) to walk you through the installation of MySQL.
 For more information, see Section 2.4.2, “Installing MySQL on macOS Using Native Packages”.
 You can use the package installer with macOS.
 The user you use to perform the installation must have administrator privileges.

 Compressed TAR archive, which uses a file packaged using the Unix tar and gzip commands.
-To use this method, you will need to open a Terminal window.
+To use this method, you 'to open a Terminal window.
 You do not need administrator privileges using this method, as you can install the MySQL server anywhere using this method.
 For more information on using this method, you can use the generic instructions for using a tarball, Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries”.

 In addition to the core installation, the Package Installer also includes Section 2.4.3, “Installing a MySQL Launch Daemon” and Section 2.4.4, “Installing and Using the MySQL Preference Pane”, both of which simplify the management of your installation.